Men's Retreat & Flash Flood Baptism on the Colorado River

 o - o - o - 🌎 - o - o – o

 BILL ARENA lives in the east bay San Francisco.
-He's an MCLA Wisdom Council agitator, Men's Work facilitator/guide, Sundancer/Pipe Carrier in Lakota Sioux spiritual tradition, Jin Shin Jyutsu hands-on energy healer, Animal/Bird wrangler, Black Belt MMA instructor, Guided Group Meditation leader, Olympic-style Discus thrower, open ocean Endurance Swimmer, and head writer/editor ARENA CREATIVE GROUP.
+He's an MCLA Wisdom Council agitator, Men's Work facilitator/guide, Sundancer/Pipe Carrier in Lakota Sioux spiritual tradition, Jin Shin Jyutsu hands-on energy healer, Animal/Bird wrangler, Black Belt martial arts instructor, Guided Group Meditation leader, Olympic-style Discus thrower, open ocean Endurance Swimmer, and head writer/editor ARENA CREATIVE GROUP.
 His live-each-moment vibrational focus handed down by previous life Renaissance-era mentor and Italian paison, Leonardo da Vinci: "Sto ancora imparando" (I am still learning).
 “La vita è molto, molto buona.”
 (Life is very, very good).
 "Facciamolo" (Come on dudes.
 Let's do this).